 I like to use Walla onions, but if you can’t find them you could use 1015 onions or any other kind of sweet onion.
 I find that white onions also work well for this recipe.

 How to Make Outback Walkabout Soup

-- In a medium-size saucepan, place butter and sliced onions.
+- In a medium-sized saucepan, place butter and sliced onions.
 Cook at low to medium heat, stirring frequently until onions are soft and clear but not brown.

-- Add chicken broth, chicken bouillon cubes, salt, and pepper and stir until completely heated through.
+- Add chicken broth, chicken bouillon cubes, salt, and pepper.
+Stir until completely heated through.

 - In a small saucepan, melt butter and add flour.
 Cook on medium heat until the flour turns thick and comes away from the side of the saucepan.

 - Pour milk into the flour mixture a little at a time and stir constantly.
 Add salt.